gnosia93/slurm-on-aws/lesson/9-megatron-lm.md

 ```
 ...

+> finished creating GPT datasets ...
+[after dataloaders are built] datetime: 2026-03-28 14:13:05.581210
+done with setup ...
+training ...
+INFO:megatron.core.timers:(min, max) time across ranks (ms):
+    model-and-optimizer-setup ......................: (1020.90, 1022.97)
+    train/valid/test-data-iterators-setup ..........: (190.27, 292.00)
+Overwriting rerun_state_machine.current_iteration from -1 to 0...
+[before the start of training step] datetime: 2026-03-28 14:13:05.589428
+/home/ubuntu/Megatron-LM/megatron/core/tensor_parallel/layers.py:718: UserWarning: When using async grad allreduce it is recommended to set the environment variable CUDA_DEVICE_MAX_CONNECTIONS to 1 for maximum speedup
+  warnings.warn(
+/home/ubuntu/.venv/lib/python3.10/site-packages/torch/autograd/graph.py:869: UserWarning: The AccumulateGrad node's stream does not match the stream of the node that produced the incoming gradient.
+This may incur unnecessary synchronization and break CUDA graph capture if the AccumulateGrad node's stream is the default stream.
+This mismatch is caused by an AccumulateGrad node created prior to the current iteration being kept alive.
+This can happen if the autograd graph is still being kept alive by tensors such as the loss, or if you are using DDP, which will stash a reference to the node.
+To resolve the mismatch, delete all references to the autograd graph or ensure that DDP initialization is performed under the same stream as subsequent forwards.
+If the mismatch is intentional, you can use torch.autograd.graph.set_warn_on_accumulate_grad_stream_mismatch(False) to suppress this warning.
+(Triggered internally at /pytorch/torch/csrc/autograd/input_buffer.cpp:240.)
+  return Variable._execution_engine.run_backward(  # Calls into the C++ engine to run the backward pass
+WARNING:megatron.core.rerun_state_machine:Result validation enabled
+/home/ubuntu/.venv/lib/python3.10/site-packages/torch/distributed/c10d_logger.py:83: UserWarning: barrier(): using the device under current context.
+You can specify `device_id` in `init_process_group` to mute this warning.
+  return func(*args, **kwargs)
 Number of parameters in transformer block in billions:  64.43
 Number of active parameters in transformer block in billions:  64.43
 Number of parameters in embedding layers in billions: 0.26